 I hope I have covered everything that you’ve had questions on regarding “greening” your cat.
 With a few changes, the amount of waste your cat produces could be reduced quite a bit or even eliminated all together!

-What do you do to reduce your kitties’ waste?
+What do you do to have a Zero Waste Cat?